Heiss/feeds2file/README.md

 		 cargo 1.31.0
 ```

 (Windows don't need this, because you can find the latest release in this project.
-But you can compile this project on your own, too.)
+But you can compile this project on your own, too.
+Follow the linux instructions then.)

 # Installation
 ## Windows 10